Intellectual Property Religion

 - Society of the Dead Poets: Seize the day, boys.
 Make your lives extraordinary.
 Suck the marrow out of life, but make sure not to choke on the bone.
 Above all, make sure that when you come to die you do not discover you have not lived.

-- Celestianity: "Harmony and friendship is the key to everything.
+- Celestianity: "Harmony and friendship are the keys to everything.
 Learn to better yourself and others by teaching others how to be a good friend."

 - Trollestianity: Obey... or else.